Algebraic-Programming/ALP/README.md

 In more detail, the steps to follow are:

+1. Edit the `include/graphblas/base/config.hpp`.
+In particular, please ensure that `config::SIMD_SIZE::bytes` defined in that file is set correctly with respect to the target architecture.

-1. Create an empty directory for building ALP/GraphBLAS and move into it:
+2. Create an empty directory for building ALP/GraphBLAS and move into it:
 `mkdir build && cd build`.

-2. Invoke the `bootstrap.sh` script located inside the ALP/GraphBLAS root directory `<ALP/GraphBLAS root>` to generate the build infrastructure via CMake inside the current directory:
+3. Invoke the `bootstrap.sh` script located inside the ALP/GraphBLAS root directory `<ALP/GraphBLAS root>` to generate the build infrastructure via CMake inside the current directory:
  `<ALP/GraphBLAS root>/bootstrap.sh --prefix=</path/to/install/dir>`
     - note: add `--with-lpf=/path/to/lpf/install/dir` if you have LPF installed and would like to use it.

-3. Issue `make -j` to compile the C++11 ALP/GraphBLAS library for the configured backends.
+4. Issue `make -j` to compile the C++11 ALP/GraphBLAS library for the configured backends.

-4. (*Optional*) To later run all unit tests, several datasets must be made available.
+5. (*Optional*) To later run all unit tests, several datasets must be made available.
 Please run the `<ALP/GraphBLAS root>/tools/downloadDatasets.sh` script for